 Photo for Visa

-You can get the appointment for Ecuador professional visa application on the website of Ecuador’s external ministry.
+You can get an appointment for Ecuador professional visa application on the website of Ecuador’s external ministry.

 Once you get the appointment, you need to go to the required immigration office with the receipt from Senescyt and all other documents.